readium/kotlin-toolkit/docs/guides/navigator-settings.md

 ## Overview

-A few Readium components – such as the Navigator – support dynamic configuration through the `Configurable` interface.
+The Readium Navigator can be configured dynamically, as it implements the `Configurable` interface.

-The application cannot explicitly set the Navigator settings.
-Instead, you can submit a set of `Preferences` to the Navigator (`Configurable`) which will in turn recompute its settings and refresh the presentation.
+You cannot directly overwrite the Navigator settings.
+Instead, you submit a set of `Preferences` to the Navigator, which will then recalculate its settings and update the presentation.

-For a concrete example: "font size" is a **setting**, the application can submit the font size value `150%` which is a **preference**.
+For instance: "font size" is a **setting**, and the application can submit the font size value `150%` as a **preference**.

 <img src="assets/settings-flow.svg">